VIMH (the voice in my hands) produces bold original new work and PURSUES RISK, RIGOUR AND CARE IN EVERYTHING IT DOES.

 VIMH is an independent theatre company based in Melbourne.
 We make new work that sits in liminal spaces and imagines alternative ways of being together.
 We also have a community gathering practice, where experimentation feels safe, artists feel supported, and practice is rigorous and inclusive.

-coming up – the view from up here
+RECENT WORK – the view from up here

 recent work – LET BLEEDING GIRLS LIE